Where science and compassion cure

 You should scoop the litter box at least once or twice a day.
 You should wear disposable latex gloves when changing the litter and wash your hands after you flush it.
 Once the 2-week period is over, you should wash the litter pan and litter scoop with soapy water and flush this wash water down the toilet.
 It is not necessary to discard these items.

-If you do not wish flush the soiled litter down the toilet, the radioactive cat litter can be stored for a 3-month period to allow it decay down completely to nonradioactive levels.
+If you do not wish to flush the soiled litter down the toilet, the radioactive cat litter can be stored for a 3-month period to allow it to decay down completely to nonradioactive levels.
 To store the litter, you should collect all the soiled litter for the first 2 weeks after treatment and place it into a heavy garbage bag, tying it securely.
 To help prevent odors, it is best to double bag the soiled litter.
 Place the double-bagged soiled litter in a large trash container with a tightly sealed, locked lid.
 During the time you store the container, place it in an area where it cannot be reached by small children, pets, wild animals, etc. (e.g., a basement, garage, or yard).
 Do not place it in your kitchen, bedroom, or other frequently occupied areas.
 After storing this litter for a 3-month period, the bagged cat litter can be disposed of as regular trash because it will no longer be radioactive.

 Q) These precautions seem like my cat is hazardous to me.
 How dangerous is the radiation?

 The amount of radiation remaining in your cat is extremely low.
 The amount of radiation you might receive from your cat would be roughly equivalent to that received when you fly round-trip across the country.
-In fact, human patients can receive up to 10 times the dose of radioiodine and still go home on the day they get treated.
+In fact, human patients can receive up to 15 times our average cat dose of radioiodine and still go home on the day they get treated.
 The major reason for this discrepancy between cats and people is that human patients always flush their waste down the toilet, removing any radioactive contamination from the home.
 In contrast, cats generally use a litter box, keeping the radiation in the home.

 Your cat has already excreted the vast majority of the radioiodine in urine and feces while your cat was at Hypurrcat during the first 5 to 10 days after treatment.
 Therefore, while these discharge instructions may seem alarming, they are an extremely cautious and conservative approach.
 If you or any of your family were to receive radioiodine therapy, the restrictions after treatment would be much less severe.
 If you follow our instructions, you and your family will receive almost no exposure whatsoever.